Interactive Exhibit Developer

 Dan Streelman has been making and building his whole life.
-He studied Industrial Design at Virginia Tech and received his master’s degree in Museum Exhibition Planning and Design at Philadelphia’s University of the Arts.
-While in Philadelphia, Dan was an intern the Testing Zone at the Franklin Institute Science Museum and wrote his graduate thesis about prototyping spaces for museums.
-Dan’s hobbies include tinkering with radio control cars and helicopters, biking, building with Legos, and learning about technology.
-He brings his experience and enthusiasm to The Tech as Exhibit Prototyper, making and testing exhibits for the museum.
+He studied Industrial Design at Virginia Tech and received his Master’s degree in Museum Exhibition Planning and Design at Philadelphia’s University of the Arts.
+While in Philadelphia, Dan was an intern and independent contractor at the Franklin Institute Science Museum and wrote his graduate thesis about prototyping spaces for museums.
+Dan’s hobbies include tinkering with radio control cars and helicopters, biking, building with LEGO, and learning about technology.

 Senior Engineer, Exhibits

-Emil So, the all-round engineer of the Exhibits team has a diverse background and a passion for learning.
+Emil So has a passion for learning.
 He earned Bachelor of Engineering and Master of Philosophy in Engineering degrees from Hong Kong Polytechnic University, with a focus in Mechanical Engineering, Control Engineering, and Structural Dynamics.
-He worked as a software developer for several years before joining the Tech Museum of Innovation in early 1998.
+He worked as a software developer before joining The Tech in 1998.
 Since then, Emil has been involved in every aspect of developing the museum’s major exhibitions, from design and prototyping to production and maintenance.
 He enjoys experimenting with codes, circuits, and photography.